creative-connections/Bodylight-VirtualMachine/README.md

 # Virtual machine for Bodylight.js

-This repository contains Vagrant scripts to prepare virtual machine in VirtualBox with development environment for Bodylight technology.
-After installation the Virtual Machine contains preinstalled and preconfigured tools (OpenModelica, Bodylight.js, Python, Julia, Jupyter and Anaconda) and is accessible as local web page (http://localhost:8080).
+This repository contains Vagrant scripts to prepare virtual machine in VirtualBox from scratch or from preinstalled binary image.
+After installation Scientific Linux (clone of Redhat Enterprise Linux) and OpenModelica, Bodylight.js, Python 3.x, Julia, Jupyter, Anaconda is available.
+See web apps after installation at http://localhost:8080.

 ## Motivation

 Vagrant tool automates configuration (port forwarding, secure ssh keys, shared folders) and provisioning of virtual machine.
-The vagrant configuration describes configures shared folders, port forwarding and what base image to be used.
-During first boot selected image (in our case Scientific Linux 7) is downloaded and bootstrap scripts are launched - they install most updated version of depended software (Apache HTTPD, OpenModelica, Bodylight.js, Conda, Python, Julia, Jupyter).

-Virtual machine contains all software in tested environment thus preventing claims `works on my machine` or `doesn't work on my machine`.
-Additionally, virtual machine is a reference installation to compare with different environments.
+Thus preventing claims `works on my machine` or `doesn't work on my machine`.
+Virtual machine is a reference installation to compare with different environments.

 ## Requirements